I Love Lucca

 map

-Picture of The Beach Last week, in search of a fun day trip to entertain our 4 year old son, my husband and I took the advice of a Lucchese friend and headed out to Marina di Vecchiana, about a 25 minute drive from Lucca, on the Mediterranean Coast.
+Last week, in search of a fun day trip to entertain our 4 year old son, my husband and I took the advice of a Lucchese friend and headed out to Marina di Vecchiano, about a 25 minute drive from Lucca, on the Mediterranean Coast.

 My son really loved petting the horses and playing on the playground.
 My husband and I loved the fact that we could enjoy a quiet meal outdoors, at the beach, and not have to entertain our son the whole time.
 The food at il Papiro was pretty good too.
 We had a big platter of Fritto Misto (batter dipped deep fried assorted fish, shrimp and calamari).
 They had some great white wines as well.
 Service was a bit slow, but we were not in a hurry.